erickbytes/divbull/divbull.com/content/blog/Hedge-Trades-Against-Different-Outcomes-Can-Balance-Your-Portfolio.md

 Right now the most common argument against buying Nvidia stock is that they won't be able to maintain their 95% market share only for so long.

-I'm holding an Nvidia long position, but realized when I buy other semiconductors, I'm hedging against their dominany position eroding over time.
+I'm holding an Nvidia long position, but realized when I buy other semiconductors, I'm hedging against their dominant position eroding over time.

-Here are the top 10 holdings of SOXX:
+Here are the top 10 holdings of the SOXX Semiconductor ETF:

     NVDA NVIDIA Corporation (9.74%)
     AVGO Broadcom Inc. (7.95%)